 Though docile in character, they have a bold disposition, not hesitating to jump in swamps or water while retrieving game.
 In France, they are still used for hunting pheasants and snipes in wooded area and swamps.

-Leash training is required as they a tendency to chase other animals.
-Be firm when they try to pull the leash, refusing to budge till the dog comes back to you or divert his mind to other things with treats.
+Leash training is required keeping their chasing tendency in mind.
+Be firm when they try to pull the leash, and do not budge till the dog comes back to you or divert his mind to other things with treats.

-Try leaving the dog for short durations, subsequently extending the time slot to get him acquainted to the crate for a longer span.
+Crate training the Picardy Spaniel puppies would help getting rid of their separation anxiety.
+Try leaving the dog for short duration, subsequently extending the time slot to get him acquainted to the crate for a longer span.